aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

    cd hello-cdk
    cdk init --language=typescript

+The **cdk init** command creates the following files:

+* *bin/hello-cdk.ts* is TypeScript source for the entry point to your app
+* *bin/hello-cdk.js* is the compiled JavaScript for the entry point to your app
+* *cdk.json* contains configuration information so that the
+  |cdk| tools know the entry point to your app, and thus you can omit the **--app** option,
+  such as when running **cdk synth**

-The **cdk init** command creates a skeleton |cdk| program for you to work with and displays some useful commands to help you get started.
+The command also displays some useful commands to help you get started.

-Replace the contents of the file *index.ts* with the following code to create a class that extends **Stack**, and include some construction logic.
+Replace the contents of the file *hello-cdk.ts* with the following code to create a class that extends **Stack**, and include some construction logic.

 .. note:: You can use an IDE, such as